Dolomites Hiking: The 8 Best Options for Hiking Hut-to-Hut in Italy

 Trekking experts per destination

-A walking holiday in Italy doesn't get much better than hiking from hut-to-hut in the Dolomites.
-Sure, the southern part of the Italian boot has its charms and the weather is actually always fantastic, but if you're looking for mountains, you really need to keep north.
-In this blog post you can read more about Dolomites hut-to-hut hiking, like the Alta Via 1 and the Alta Via 2.
+Hiking in Italy doesn't get much better than hiking from hut-to-hut in the Dolomites.
+Sure, the southern part of the Italian peninsula has its charms and the weather is consistently fantastic, but if you're looking for mountains, you really need to keep north.
+In this blog post you can read more about Dolomites hut-to-hut hiking, such as the Alta Via 1 and the Alta Via 2.

 1. Ultimate Hut-to-Hut Hiking in the Dolomites: Alta Via 1